 Carson's Hidden Secret Revealed

-During the premiere, a long lost acquaintance of Mr. Carson’s arrived in the village through the combined efforts of Mrs. Hughes (Phyllis Logan) and Isobel (Penelope Wilton).
-Grigg’s arrival brought up memories the typically stoic Carson had long tucked away including painful recollections of a pretty lady known as Alice.
+During the previous hour, a long lost acquaintance of Mr. Carson’s arrived in the village through the combined efforts of Mrs. Hughes (Phyllis Logan) and Isobel (Penelope Wilton).
+Grigg’s arrival brought up memories the typically stoic Carson had long packed away including painful recollections of a pretty lady known as Alice.

 As we suspected, Carson, or Charlie as we will now always refer to him in our heads, had his heart broken by Alice when she chose his stage partner over him.
-After some conjoling by the forever good intentioned but perpetually meddlesome Isobel, Carson decides to “close the wound” once and for all.
-This leads to an amazing scene of him walking through the steam on a railway platform that we hope someone made a meme of.
+After some pushing from the forever well-intentioned but perpetually meddlesome Isobel, Carson decides to “close the wound” once and for all.
+This leads to an amazing scene of him walking through the steam on a railway platform that we hope someone makes a meme of.

 Once the smoke clears, Grigg tells Carson what we totally knew was true: Alice did indeed love him, she was just too young and foolish to realize it at the time.
 Her final words to Grigg?
 “Charlie Carson was the better man.”

-The look of muted joy that washes over Mr. Carson’s face upon hearing this makes us want to give him a hug as big as the one he gave Mary in Episode 1.
+The look of muted joy that washes over Mr. Carson’s face upon hearing this makes us want to give him a hug as big as the one he gave Mary in the first part of the premiere.

 Romance Returns to the Abbey

-Despite a rather loveless premiere, Julian Fellowes turned up the romance-o-meter for Episode 2.
-This week we follow Lady Edith (Laura Carmichael) as she lunches privately at the home of her paramore Michael Gregson (Charles Edwards) (the scandal!) and we join Cousin Rose as she two-steps her way over to a tea dance in York.
+Despite a rather loveless start to the season, Julian Fellowes turned up the romance-o-meter for the second hour.
+We follow Lady Edith (Laura Carmichael) as she lunches privately at the home of her paramore Michael Gregson (Charles Edwards) (the scandal!) and we join Cousin Rose as she two-steps her way over to a tea dance in York.

-Despite the presence of Anna as chaperone, the pretty young Rose immediately gets into trouble when she catches the eye of a local named Sam.
+Despite the presence of Anna as chaperon, the pretty young Rose immediately gets into trouble when she catches the eye of a local named Sam.
 Thankfully, Jimmy Kent (Ed Speleers) is there to break up a fistfight and rush the two ladies home.
 Who would have thought Jimmy would ever be a calming force?
-Perhaps his newfound affection for Ivy has tamed his wild side.
+Perhaps his new-found affection for Ivy has tamed his wild side.
 Maybe.

 As much as we would have loved a little upstairs-downstairs, star-crossed love affair, Rose, surprisingly, does the mature thing and cuts Sam free — after she kisses him and a baffled Jimmy walks out to see her dressed as a maid.
 “Say nothing and I’ll be your friend forever,” she whispers while waving goodbye to her Yorkish crush.